Do I have to file a FAFSA?

 How do I accept or reject my financial aid award?

-To accept or reject your federal financial aid award you can log onto your WebAdvisor account and select the students menu, then select accept or reject my financial aid award under the Financial Aid heading.
-Then select the correct academic year and SDSU, and follow the prompts to accept or reject your award.
-You can also accept or reject your awards by coming into our office or sending an email to firstname.lastname@example.org.
+Starting in the 2019-2020 school year, to accept or reject your federal financial aid award you can log onto your Self-Service portal.
+You can also accept or reject your awards by coming into our office or sending an email to email@example.com.
 Please be sure you include specific information in your email such as your name and student ID number, as well as the specific amounts you are requesting and what semester(s) it is for.

 What if the information on my FAFSA does not accurately demonstrate my family's true financial status?